Tekill39/Tekill39/README.md

 <img align="right" alt="code_gif" src="https://github.com/Tekill39/Tekill39/blob/main/code.gif" width="210" height="135" />

 Hi, I'm Mikhail, a mobile and web developer from Kaliningrad, Russia.
-I really like creating new webыites by React and mobile apps with using technology React Native.
+I really like creating new websites by React and mobile apps with using technology React Native.
 Now I am focused in increasing my knowledge in native development of mobile apps and backend development with using technology Node.js.

 - 📫 How to reach me **minit009@yandex.ru**